-Agents and officers looking for specific types of companies can use the DSBS to identify profiles in the following socio-economic categories:
+Contracting officers looking for specific registered businesses use the DSBS to identify profiles in the following socio-economic categories:

-The bottom line – the DSBS is the yellow pages for procurement officers, and you want your business listed.
+As a vendor, you can use the DSBS to research competition or find subcontractors.
+The bottom line – the DSBS is the yellow pages for contracting officers, and you want your business listed.

 We help our clients complete a DSBS profile, register in the System for Award Management, and put in place the tools they need to succeed as government contractors.